cybertec-postgresql/ora_migrator/README.md

 - Function `oracle_migrate`:

   Performs a migration from an Oracle foreign server to PostgreSQL.
+  Only tables and sequences are migrated, triggers, functions, procedures and packages will have to migrated by hand.

   The parameters are:

-  - `server`: the name of the Oracle foreign server which will be migrated to PostgreSQL.
+  - `server`: The name of the Oracle foreign server which will be migrated to PostgreSQL.
     You must have the `USAGE` privilege on that server.

-  - `staging_schema` (default `ora_staging`): the name of a schema that will be created for temporary objects used during the migration (specifically, the objects created by `create_oraviews`).
+  - `staging_schema` (default `ora_staging`): The name of a schema that will be created for temporary objects used during the migration (specifically, the objects created by `create_oraviews`).

-  - `schemas` (default NULL): an array of Oracle schema names that should be migrated to PostgreSQL.
+  - `schemas` (default NULL): An array of Oracle schema names that should be migrated to PostgreSQL.
 If NULL, all schemas except Oracle system schemas are processed.
     The names must be as they appear in Oracle, which is usually in upper case.

-  - `max_long` (default 32767): the maximal length of view definitions, `DEFAULT` and index expressions in Oracle.
+  - `max_long` (default 32767): The maximal length of view definitions, `DEFAULT` and index expressions in Oracle.

   You need permissions to create schemas in the PostgreSQL database